They Play The Game; He Turns Them Into Megastars.

 Was it ever just for fun, or was it always serious?

 It was all just for fun.
 I, along with two of my best friends, didn’t know what we were doing but knew somehow it could be made into something.
 I remember when my buddy said, “We need to get into this Twitter thing heavy.”
 I was like, “Wtf is

 Twitter, and how are we going to get into it?”
 Haha.
 We ended up getting in early and found what resonated.
 We just kept building and building until we made it into something.

 What are your thoughts on the removal of “likes” on Instagram?

-I haven’t really thought about it, but I do see some positives and negatives of “likes” removal.
-From a brand perspective, it might be harder to gauge an influencer for the partnership without seeing insights, but some people fake their likes by buying fake profiles to like and comment on their Instagram post.
+I haven’t thought about it, but I do see some positives and negatives of “likes” removal.
+From a brand perspective, it might be harder to gauge an influencer for the partnership without seeing insights, but some people fake their likes by buying fake profiles to like and comment on their Instagram posts.
 The average person benefits from “likes” because it boosts their self-esteem.
-If you post something that no one likes, you get this urge to take it down or spend time on creating something more engaging.
-Social media is meant to be social so if you want to post something, post it and feel good about it.
+If you post something that no one wants, you get this urge to take it down or spend time on creating something more engaging.
+Social media is meant to be social, so if you want to post something, post it, and feel good about it.
 I don’t worry too much about “likes” as the Instagram algorithm has cut everyone’s reach.

 What can we expect to see from you in the future?

 I don’t know what the future holds, but I know today I’m continuing to bring on more and more athletes from referrals and creating some cool things with brands.
 We have a quote here from the Oakland Raiders “Erik Harris,” saying some great things about you!

 How does it make you feel reading things like these?